-With fully autonomous warehouses unlikely in South African in the medium term, how can supply chains still benefit from such technologies?
+With fully autonomous warehouses unlikely in South Africa in the medium term, how can supply chains still benefit from such technologies?

-Futurists have taken to predicting that in the next few years it is likely that warehousing will become a wholly automated function with supply chains.
-The much-referenced example is Amazon, who currently deploys more than 3000 robots within their various warehouses, either in fully automated processes or in the facilitation of goods-to-picker functions.
+Futurists have taken to predicting that in the next few years it is likely that warehousing will become a wholly automated function within supply chains.
+The much-referenced example is Amazon, which currently deploys more than 3 000 robots within their various warehouses, either in fully automated processes or in the facilitation of ‘goods-to-picker’ functions.
 The reality, however, is that within South Africa, as with the rest of the world, a long tradition of manual warehousing is firmly entrenched within the greater supply chain industry, driven amongst others by the relatively low cost of labour when compared to tech-heavy solutions.

-Tyrone Rennie, Executive Solution Development and Marketing at supply chain specialist Barloworld Logistics says that despite the relatively low uptake of autonomous warehousing locally, technologies such as self-guided forklifts, automated storage and retrieval systems, robotic palletisers, and vision-guided robots can dramatically increase the efficiencies within a warehouse.
-Furthermore, the notion of warehouses operating with limited human resources can significantly impact overhead cost, as labour can account for as much as 50% of the total cost associated with a facility.
+Despite the relatively low uptake of autonomous warehousing locally, technologies such as self-guided forklifts, automated storage and retrieval systems, robotic palletisers, and vision-guided robots can dramatically increase the efficiencies within a warehouse.
+Furthermore, the notion of warehouses operating with limited human resources can significantly impact overhead costs, as labour can account for as much as 50% of the total cost associated with a facility.

 Although a robotic warehouse can perform to higher KPI levels, it remains challenging to recreate human intuition and problem-solving abilities which for the moment, remain firmly within the realms of the human brain.
 For example, a machine programmed to recognise and discard damaged packaging as waste would react as instructed 100% of the time, while an employee could identify a simple repair and reuse solution instead.
 Another touted benefit of automation is that such solutions increase the available working hours within a facility since robots are not governed by the same laws as labour and that furthermore, automation eradicates the risk of labour stoppages or unrest.
 Whilst this is undoubtedly true, the risk of downtime due to technological malfunction usually goes unrecognised, or calculated in real financial terms.